Documentation

-– Using GSA to identify the most influential model parameters: application to a hydrological model
+– Using GSA to identify the most important parameters for model calibration - hydrological model example: Download | Run from browser

-– Using GSA to find the key controls of a system: an ecological model example
+– Using GSA to find the key controls of a system - ecological model example: Download | Run from browser

-Resources about SAFE
+Papers about the SAFE toolbox

 A general introduction to the rationale and architecture of SAFE is given in:

-Pianosi, F., Sarrazin, F., Wagener, T. (2015), A Matlab toolbox for Global Sensitivity Analysis,
+Pianosi, F., Sarrazin, F., Wagener, T. (2015), A Matlab toolbox for Global Sensitivity Analysis, Environmental Modelling & Software, 70, 80-85.

-Detailed documentation on how to use the toolbox is given in the workflow scripts
+Detailed documentation on how to use the toolbox is given in the workflow scripts provided with the Toolbox and in the help of each function.

 Getting started